 Today, Ethiopia is experiencing a resurrection of hope.
 Hope that you have fought for from a distance.
 Hope that you and your parents, near and far, have prayed for.
 Hope that you held on to even when at times it seemed impossible.
 You held an enduring love and an unwavering faith in the possibilities of Ethiopia being a great nation.
 You never lost sight of light that leads to hope.

 As such, you dressed up and flaunted your Ethiopian identity at your school’s international day celebration; you hosted Ethiopian day and, proactively engaged in policies of your host nations that may concern the betterment of Ethiopia.
 You proudly held up Ethiopia’s flag wherever you could and defended your country’s glorious history.
 It is my wish you continue sharing in your various spheres of influence all that makes Ethiopia great.

-It is also my wish that you seize the current prevailing opportunities and good will to contribute to your country when it needs you most.
-Alongside our greatness, we also shoulder as a country, many challenges and responsibilities that requires our concerted efforts as Ethiopians.
+It is also my wish that you seize the current prevailing opportunities and goodwill to contribute to your country when it needs you most.
+Alongside our greatness, we also shoulder as a country, many challenges and responsibilities that require our concerted efforts as Ethiopians.
 As you know the rainy season in Ethiopia is upon us and schools are closed.
 Similarly, where most of you reside, the summer break is also ahead of you.

-I hope during the period you will take time to think about your country and the ways in which you can act in its favor.
-Many of the pleasures and conveniences you enjoy in the respective countries you live in have all been built on solid foundation.
+I hope during this period, you will take time to think about your country and the ways in which you can act in its favor.
+Many of the pleasures and conveniences you enjoy in the respective countries you live in have all been built on a solid foundation.
 The roads you drive on, the playgrounds and parks you play in, the libraries in which you study – those that came before you planted these seeds, watered them and nurtured them until they bloomed.